How to set up a Virpil VPC WarBRD base and Constellation Delta grip.

 Recently I obtained a high-end joystick since I was tired of the plastics on failing on me.
 While this does not warrant the price tag it does when you combine the tweaking/assigning buttons.
 It does tend to take up time as well as you have to "learn" how to fly with every new stick you use.
 You can find the Virpil product line up here: https://virpil.com/ remember to check the correct geolocation.
 For my use, I opted for a joystick that could be placed on top of my desk, just easier and less hassle.

-You could opt in for a full setup with the throttle or dual stick as well, adding more to the price tag, however.
-There are also parts that allow for special mounts on your desk for a dual stick or stick and throttle.
-WarBRD is an on top of the desk setup while the Mongoose T-50 is for specialty mount attached to your desk.
+You could opt-in for a full setup with the throttle or dual stick as well, adding more to the price tag, however.
+There are also parts that allow for special mounts on your desk for a dual-stick or stick and throttle.
+WarBRD is an on top of the desk setup while the Mongoose T-50 is for speciality mount attached to your desk.

 When your package arrives you will notice bubble wrap and other packing materials.
 You will have some spare parts like cams and springs, I use mine stock without changing anything.
 What you will need is a CR-V #10 bit remember to have one on hands.